 Using her insights and years of training in and around the thickly connected Boston bars, Rhonda was able to sell the hell out of Sam Adams, eventually helping to make it a household name.

 As the pioneering woman in the beer industry, as recognized by the Brewer’s Association, she worked hard in a male-dominated industry and garnered great satisfaction from helping the company grow.
-But, in 1995 the company went public, and some of the passion Rhonda enjoyed was replaced by board meetings and other obligatory tasks; she had to shift away from what she loved.
+But, in 1995 the company went public, and board meetings and other obligatory tasks replaced that passion Rhonda enjoyed; she had to shift away from what she loved.

 So, after 15 years of settling a new territory for craft beer, she left The Boston Beer Company, makers of Samuel Adams Beer.